How to Make a Punchy Synth Lead

 Experiment With Noise Oscillators

-Next, I’ll do is to modulate the second envelope section in Serum by dragging and dropping the cursor icon to the level of the noise generator.
-This is because I need to control the decay of the noise generator, which is, in this case very short.
-This means that it will be heard only at the very beginning of the sound when I play it accompanied with the sound made from other oscillators.
+Next, I'll modulate the second envelope section in Serum by dragging and dropping the cursor icon to the level of the noise generator.
+This is because I need to control the decay of the noise generator, which, in this case, is very short.
+This means that it will be heard only at the very beginning of the sound when I play it, accompanied by the sound from other oscillators.
+So, let us first hear how the noise generator sounds.
+Then, let's check out how the noise generator sounds with other oscillators.
+In the end, let's hear the final result together with bass and rhythm in the whole mix.
+In addition, I have added a bit of reverb as an effect inside of Serum to get some more space for the synth lead and a compressor to glue everything together.

 ~ Noise generator solo